Use offers to save customers at the point of cancellation.

 A rule defines which offers to show to customers based on segments and answers.
 If a customer exists in any of the specified segments and answers the "reason for leaving" question with any of the specified answers, the customer matches the rule, and will be displayed one of the rule’s offers.

-In the example above, any customers in the segments "Business plan" or "Premium plan" who answered "Too expensive" or "Not enough value /ROI" would match the rule and be presented one of the two associated offers.
+In the example above, any customers in the segments "Premium plan" or "Pro plan" who answered "Too expensive" or "Missing features" would match the rule and be presented one of the two associated offers.

 When a rule has multiple offers, one is chosen randomly to display to the customer.